mulesoft/data-weave-tutorial/3 - Reading Data/3.4 - Multi Value Selector/description.md

   "string": 4
 }
 ```
-### DW Script:
+#### DW Script:
 ```dw
 %dw 2.0
 output application/json
 —--
 payload.*number
 ```
-### Output:
+#### Output:
 ```json
 [1, 2, 3]
 ```
 ---

 The multi-value selector works on Objects by getting the value for every key that matches.
 This works great when you’re dealing with data with repeating keys.
 This might seem a little weird for JSON, but consider a similar example in XML, you will see why the multi-value selector is a very important selector to know.

+## Exercise

-Use it to get an Array of all `number` values in this input:
+Use the multi-value selector to get an Array of all `number` values in this input:

 ---
-### Input:
+#### Input:
 ```xml
 <data>
   <number>1</number>